pyfsi/coconut/coupling_components/solver_wrappers/fluent/fluent.md

 ## Version specific documentation

-### v2019R1 (19.3.0)

-First version.

-### v2019R2 (19.4.0)

-No changes.

 ### v2019R3 (19.5.0)

+Base version.
-The solutions in this version are (slightly) different because the *Rhie-Chow face flux interpolation in the pressure-based solver* has changed.
+With respect to older Fluent versions, the solutions in this version are (slightly) different because the *Rhie-Chow face flux interpolation in the pressure-based solver* has changed.
 This setting can be reverted with the TUI command `solve set previous undo-2019r3 y n`, which is included in *`v2019R3.jou`*.

 The results can be slightly different when restarts are used for multi-core simulations for the following reason: *For parallel cases with smoothing that do not use dynamic load balancing, a zonal partitioning with Laplace smoothing will automatically be applied when the file is read, which should result in better load balancing for the mesh smoothing calculations.*
 After a restart, the partitioning can be different and hence the mesh deformation can be slightly different.

-### v2020R1 (20.1.0)

-No changes.

 ### v2021R1 (21.1.0)

 This version fails for the tested multiphase problems.
 The saving of "cell residuals" for postprocessing with the following command `solve set expert y y n y` results in the following error:
 `Error at Node 0: alloc_thread_sv: storage already exists for SV_RECON_MIN on thread 2, domain 3`.
-This issue is solved in v2022R1.

-### v2021R2 (21.2.0)

-This version fails for the tested multiphase problems.
-The saving of "cell residuals" for postprocessing with the following command `solve set expert y y n y` results in the following error:
-`Error at Node 0: alloc_thread_sv: storage already exists for SV_RECON_MIN on thread 2, domain 3`.
-This issue is solved in v2022R1.
+This issue is solved in v2023R1.

-### v2022R1 (22.1.0)
+### v2023R1 (23.1.0)

-No changes.
+No major changes.